Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Middle: Week 2-4

-- Consuming cool pureed foods, slowly progressing textures
+- Consuming fabulous pureed foods, slowly progressing textures

 - Weaning down to oral Tylenol or ibuprofen for residual pains